tdulcet/AutoPrimeNet/README.md

                         this program, Default: . (current directory) -D DIRS, --dir=DIRS   Directories relative to --workdir with the work and results files from the GIMPS program.
 Provide once for each worker.
-It automatically sets the --cpu-num option for each directory.
+This is incompatible with PRPLL.
   -i WORKTODO_FILE, --work-file=WORKTODO_FILE
-                        Work file filename, Default: 'worktodo.txt' -r RESULTS_FILE, --results-file=RESULTS_FILE
+                        Work file filename, Default: 'worktodo.txt'.
+Not used with PRPLL.
+  -r RESULTS_FILE, --results-file=RESULTS_FILE
                         Results file filename, Default: 'results.json.txt' for
-                        mfaktc/mfakto or 'results.txt' otherwise
+                        mfaktc/mfakto or 'results.txt' otherwise.
+Not used
+                        with PRPLL.
   -L LOGFILE, --logfile=LOGFILE
                         Log file filename, Default: 'autoprimenet.log' -l LOCALFILE, --config-file=LOCALFILE